-- admission to ASU as a classified student: - 2. a minimum cumulative GPA of - 3. completion of at least 56 semester hours by the time of PTPP admission: - submission of scores from either the American College Test (ACT) or Pre-Professional Skills Test (PPST) (a minimum score is not required; an applicant may be referred for additional skill development while matriculating through the program of study); - 5. completion of ENG 101 and 102 and General Studies L1 or S1 and N1 requirements with a grade of "C" or higher (courses in progress do not satisfy this requirement); - a special application with additional supporting materials (great emphasis is placed on prior experience, paid or volunteer, working with the age or group of the certification area sought).
+- 1. admission to ASU as a classified student; - 2. a minimum cumulative GPA of 2.50; - completion of at least 56 semester hours by the time of PTPP admission: - submission of scores for the Pre-Professional Skills Test (PPST) or the American College Test (ACT) (a minimum score of 18 is required for submitting an application; a score of 21 or higher is required for regular admission); - completion of ENG 101 and 102 and General Studies L1 or S1 and N1 requirements with a grade of "C" or higher (courses in progress do not satisfy this requirement); and - a special application with additional supporting materials (great emphasis is placed on prior experience, paid or volunteer, working with the age or group of the certification area sought).

 Admission is competitive and not guaranteed to all who satisfy the minimum admission criteria.
-Emphasis is placed on prior volunteer or paid experience working with the age or group of the certification area sought.

 Some academic units have additional requirements.
-Students seeking admission to K-12 or secondary education programs should consult the Office of Student Affairs in the College of Education (602/965-3877) to determine if there are additional admission requirements for their teaching fields.
+Students seeking admission to K-12 or secondary education programs should consult the Office of Student Affairs in the College of Education (480/965-3877) to determine if there are additional admission requirements for their teaching fields.